Deltares-research/LOCKGATE5/docs/source/WINDGOLF.rst

 Function Overview
 -----------------
-The `G75` program calculates wave properties based on input parameters provided in an input file.
+The `G75` program calculates wave properties based on input parameters provided in an input file (`<filename>.IN`).
 It reads data, performs the calculations, and saves the results to an output file.

 Input parameters
 ^^^^^^^^^^
-- `fileName`: The name of the input file (without extension).
-The input file should be in the current directory with a `.IN` extension.

-The function expects the input file (`<fileName>.IN`) to follow a specific order of the input parameters, structured as follows:
+Below the structure of the input file is given:

 **Row 1**: ID